greg-raven/Uncommon-Sense/_posts/2019-04-10-our-only-reliable-guide.md

 ---
-title: 'Our only reliable guide'
+title: "Our only reliable guide"
 layout: post
 categories:
 - conservatism